Dewey-byte/moviegenerator/README.md

 # moviegenerator
-a tool tha generates movies based on genre
+a tool that generates movies based on genre